filecoin-project/fevm-foundry-kit/README.md

 * Basic Deal Client: A contract that demos how to create Filecoin storage deals within Solidity smart contracts.
 See below to learn more.

-Type in the following command in the terminal to deploy any of the contracts:
+Type in the following command in the terminal to deploy a contract.
+Keep in mind that you can swap out the contract path and name for whichever one of your choosing:

  ```
 forge build
-forge create --rpc-url https://api.hyperspace.node.glif.io/rpc/v1 --private-key $PRIVATE_KEY src/client-contract/DealClient.sol:DealClient
+forge create --rpc-url https://api.hyperspace.node.glif.io/rpc/v1 --private-key $PRIVATE_KEY --contracts /src/SimpleCoin.sol SimpleCoin
 ```

 ## Interact with the Contracts